 The Ridge Walk

-Once we were up on the ridge, the route was straightforward.
-All we needed to do now was to walk the road up to the 3100′ saddle.
-From there, we would then take the ridge trail up to the top.
-Everything was fine until I saw a private property sign on a tree.
+All we needed to do was walk the road up to the 3100′ saddle from the ridge.
+Then we’d then take the ridge trail up to the top.
+Everything seemed fine until I saw a private property sign on a tree.

-So I double-checked my map.
-Then I realized that we were about to go outside the national forest boundary.
+So I double-checked my map and realized that we were by the national forest boundary.
 Ugh, so frustrating!
-Oh well.
-So we continued for the next half a mile.
-Then after that, we were back on public land for good.
+But we continued for the next half a mile to go back on the public land for good.

 See more trip photos here.

-In hindsight, I could have used snowshoes in the soft snow for efficiency.
+I could’ve used snowshoes in the soft snow for efficiency in hindsight.
 But I felt too lazy to put them on in the shallow snow.
 Soon, we were on the woodsy summit of Little Peak.
 But the tall timbers were in the way of our views.

 We stayed for ten minutes.
 Then we walked back to the eastern edge of the ridge.
 There was an opening we passed on the way here.
 The 180-degree view there wasn’t too shabby.
 I could even see Kachess Lake from there.